Tokyo Disney Disability Access Services (DAS) beginner’s guide

 What certificate or paperwork do I need to prove I am disabled?

-That said, there are numerous reports of NDIS or Doctors letters that are accepted as proof for DAS at Tokyo Disneyland.
+That said, there are numerous incidences of NDIS or Doctors letters that are accepted as proof for DAS at Tokyo Disneyland.

 Do I need to take original certificates or can I take photocopies or digital scans?

-Only take originals, as copies won’t be accepted.
+Only take originals, as copies probably won’t be accepted.
+Officially they must be originals.

-You will also need to bring a photo id (so, your passport for example) if there is no photo id on your disability certificate.
+For Disney Disability Registration, you should bring photo id (so, your passport for example) if there is no photo id on your disability certificate or other proof – they probably won’t check it, but just in case.

 Do I need to supply a Japanese translation of my disability certificate or medical letter?